Fiction about family life, as psychotherapy

 She cupped her hands over her eyes and sobbed gently, until she heard Aileen, stirring in the adjacent, single bed.
 She immediately suppressed her tears and sobs, so as not to wake her daughter; swung herself out of bed; and began to get dressed.
 She didn’t have to replace her big, pink flannelette knickers anymore in the mornings, since she could not be bothered taking them off at bedtime, in her changed circumstances.
 She changed them weekly now, whether they needed it or not.
 Why bother, since nobody else ever sees her knickers anymore.
 It’s been a long time since she’s had sex with anybody.

 She remembers how exciting knickers used to be, as a symbol of her womanhood – her femininity – ever since she was thirteen years old.
 She would never forget the thrill she got when she cycled down the hill from her mother’s cottage, aged fourteen years; past the entrance to Healy’s farm, where two boys from the village were sitting on the wall with two of the Healy sisters.
 She was cycling as fast as she could down the hill, the wind blowing her long brown hair out behind her, like streamers.
-She was wearing a hand-me-down cotton, floral-print dress that had belonged to an older sister.
+It was a hot, summer’s day, and she was wearing a hand-me-down cotton dress, with a bright, floral-print pattern, that had belonged to an older sister.

 “Get off and piss on it and it’ll go faster”, shouted one of the boys.

 She pulled the big pink nightdress over her head, and put on her sizeable bra, which she always removed for comfort; and dressed as quickly as she could.
 She went down to the toilet, for a quick visit; and then into the bathroom, at the back of the ground floor, and washed her face.
 Then, when she checked the clock in the front room, she found it was almost 7.30.
-Time to go and wake Christopher.
+Time to go and wake Christopher and let him out.

 Christopher always slept in the locked bedroom of his father, because he could not be trusted to stay away from Aileen, who was just eight years old.
 He also could not be trusted to resist molesting the younger boys.
-The Old Man locked his bedroom door after he left his room each morning, and took the key with him.
+The Old Man locked his bedroom door as he left his room each morning, and took the key with him.
+There was a bucket under Christopher’s bed, in case he needed the toilet.
 Moira, who had a spare key, had to let Christopher out to go to work, around 7.30 each morning.

-Moira retrieved the spare key from her hiding place, behind the hot water tank, in the front room, and went up the stairs quickly.
+Moira retrieved the spare key from her hiding place, behind the hot water tank, in the front room – where nobody else would think of looking – and went up the stairs quickly.
 When she reached the landing, she had the mortise-lock key in her right hand.
-Her routine was to jab the key into the lock with her right hand, while knocking on the door with her left.
-She wanted to get as far away from the door as quickly as she could, because it was not beyond the bounds of possibility that Christopher would grab her and rub himself up against her big fat thigh.
+Her routine was to jab the key into the lock with her right hand, while knocking on the door with her left, and simultaneously twisting the key to open the lock.
+She wanted to get as far away from the door as quickly as she could, because it was not beyond the bounds of possibility that Christopher would grab her and rub himself up against her big fat thigh, while babbling some tripe about loving her.
 In her frustrated state, this was quite disturbing; and she did not know how to discipline him.